bunchesapp/caramelize/README.md

 ## Contributing

 Pull requests welcome!
-Add tests to the `carmelize_test.exs` and ensure all tests are passing before PR submission.
+Add tests to the `caramelize_test.exs` and ensure all tests are passing before PR submission.